The Indoor League: 1976 Indoor League Men's Darts World Championship Results

 In the 1976 Indoor League men's darts World Championship players were redrawn after each round.
 And the draw above reflects this.

 1976 Indoor League Ladies Darts World Championship Results

 1977 Indoor League Men's Darts World Championship Results

-Reigning champion Leighton Rees was unbelievably at the time of filming the competition due to him touring Australasia doing dart exhibitions.
+Reigning champion Leighton Rees was unavailable at the time of filming the competition due to him touring Australasia doing dart exhibitions.

 In the 1977 Indoor League men's darts World Championship players were redrawn after each round.
 And the draw above reflects this.

 1977 Indoor League Mixed Pairs Darts World Championship Results

-During the second semi-final, Peter Chapman become the first player to a televised 180 in a mixed pairs game, and Sandra Gibb scored the first ever televised 180 scored by a female player.
+During the second semi-final, Peter Chapman become the first player to hit a televised 180 in a mixed pairs game, and Sandra Gibb scored the first ever televised 180 scored by a female player.

 The semi-finals and final in this mixed pairs competition were the best of five legs of 701.